 4.3.
-Regional6
+Regional

-The Civil Protection Office of the Marche Region is influenced by some laws, such as the regional law no. 32/2001 that defines both the tasks of the local authorities and the operative procedures for emergency management.
+The activities of the Civil Protection Office of the Marche Region are regulated by several regional laws and decrees, such as the regional law no. 32/2001 that defines both the tasks of the local authorities and the operative procedures for emergency management.
 The main tasks of the Civil Protection Office of the Marche Region concern programming of civil protection activities, risk prevention and rescue.
 Regional skills, concerning local security, are entrusted to the civil protection system.
 When emergencies occur, the Civil Protection Office of the Marche Region defines the tasks of the local authorities and coordinates their activities.
 The Civil Protection Office of the Marche Region has three main boards: Multi-risks Office, Regional Operative Office (SOUP) and the Emergency Service Centre (CAPI) (see Figure 24 for organisational structure).